luizsoliveira/jetstarter-api-postgrest/README.md

 As previously mentioned, the only source of knowledge in this approach is the database, from which all information about structures and access permissions can be obtained.

-Through the introspection of the structures present in the database, such as schemas, tables, relationships, views, and functions, among others, PostgREST builds a cache that is used for the dynamic generation of structures that would be equivalent to the controllers of traditional development.
+Through the introspection of the structures present in the database, such as schemas, tables, relationships, views, and functions, among others, PostgREST builds a cache that is used for the dynamic generation of structures that would be equivalent to the models and controllers of traditional development.

 For the implementation of CRUD endpoints, the effort is minimal, just modeling the structures in the database, which would already be done anyway.
 With only the input of SQLs, PostgREST can already offer the CRUD endpoints of each entity, as well as the technical description of the API in OpenAPI format.
 Finally, from this description, Swagger renders the documentation page (Figure 3).